shibaoshun/PRNet/README.md

 Test_SNR.py is utilize to test the PSNR and SSIM values of the proposed PRNet on Set12.

 By modifying the the name of model and the value of SNR in Test_SNR.py, evaluating the imaging quality of the proposed PRNet at different SNRs can be achieved.
+If you encounter any problems, please do not hesitate to contact me. shibaoshun@ysu.edu.cn